 The frustrating thing about structured data is that the work required is roughly the same whether you do it before or after a platform shift.
 The restaurant that marked up its menu in 2024 gets ChatGPT location search for free.
 The restaurant that marks it up in 2026, after realising it has been absent from every new discovery surface, is playing catch-up to a gap that keeps widening.

-Menu software that outputs Schema.org markup — GMMO is one option — handles this as a side-effect of keeping the menu current.
+This is the job menu software should be doing for you: GMMO outputs the markup as a by-product of keeping the menu current.
 You describe the dish; the machine-readable version lands wherever a crawl asks for it.